Traditional Chinese Medicine (TCM)

-Tai chi, technically a martial art, is most often practised today as a form of gentle exercise involving slow, fluid, mindful motions that promote flexibility of the body and improved mental focus.
+Tai Chi, technically a martial art, is most often practised today as a form of gentle exercise involving slow, fluid, mindful motions that promote flexibility of the body and improved mental focus.

 Acupuncture is arguably the best-known healing modality associated with TCM, and today it is practised not only by traditional Chinese acupuncturists, but also physiotherapists, naturopaths and other practitioners.

-Benefits of traditional Chinese medicine
+Benefits of TCM